 To make a fine Irish Coffee drink you will need piping hot coffee, sugar and Irish whiskey.
-Stir them together and top it with thick cream that has not been whipped.
+Stir them together, combine in a toddy glass, and top it with thick cream that has not been whipped.
 That is the original recipe.
 You are supposed to sip the coffee beverage through the thick cream.

 Of course many people enjoy their Irish Coffee with a topping of whipped cream, which is fine as well.
 Don’t let the connoisseurs try to tell you how to enjoy your coffee.